 I gave a horse in Allah's Cause.
 The person to whom it was given, did not look after it.
 I intended to buy it from him, thinking that he would sell it cheap.
 When I asked the Prophet he said, "Don't buy it, even if he gives it to you for one Dirham, as the person who takes back what he has given in charity, is like a dog that swallows back its vomit."

-On the surface, many of the Prophet's verdicts and oversimplifications seem to make sense.
-Consider his ruling about lost and found things and animals.
-If it’s a thing you look for the owner, if it's a sheep you can eat it, and if it’s a camel you do nothing.
+On the surface, many of Muhammad's verdicts and oversimplifications seem to make sense.
+Consider his ruling about lost and found things and animals: if it’s a thing, you look for the owner; if it's a sheep you can eat it; and if it’s a camel, you do nothing.

 Narrated Zaid bin Khalid Al-Juhani:

 A man asked the Prophet about the picking up of a "Luqata" (fallen lost thing).

 The Prophet replied, "Recognize and remember its tying material and its container, and make public announcement (about it) for one year, then utilize it but give it to its owner if he comes."

 Then the person asked about the lost camel.

 On that, the Prophet got angry and his cheeks or his face became red and he said, "You have no concern with it as it has its water container, and its feet and it will reach water, and eat (the leaves) of trees till its owner finds it."

 The man then asked about the lost sheep.
 The Prophet replied, "It is either for you, for your brother (another person) or for the wolf."